version 5 January 2022

 Most of the crimes are defined to require intent or knowledge of the nature of the substance though this usually means of the legal class of the drug in general terms rather than of which particular drug it is: Saad v R HCA 14, (1987) 61 ALJR 243; DPP Reference No 1 of 2004 VSCA 172, (2005) 12 VR 299.

 For Victoria, the commercial quantities and large commercial quantities are defined by weight of a particular drug or combination of drugs; for cannabis also by number of plants: schedule 11 Parts 2 and 3.
 "Cannabis" means a plant or any part of a plant of the genus Cannabis L, whether fresh or dried: Drugs, Poisons and Controlled Substances Act s.71 (2); R v Kardogeros VicRp 19, 1 VR 269.
 For the purpose of counting plants to apply the commercial quantity and large commercial quantity definitions, "plant" has its ordinary sense rather than any technical scientific or botanical sense so that expert scientific evidence on the point is inadmissible; "plant" includes a cutting which has struck or established roots, it also includes a dead plant: R v Francis-Wright VSCA 79, (2005) 11 VR 354.

 (c) sell, exchange, agree to sell, offer for sale or have in possession for sale, a drug of dependence.

 This is an inclusive meaning of trafficking.
-As to any wider meaning, cases which (though considering earlier legislation) generally regarded as applicable are R v Holman VicRp 46, VR 471 (requires at least activity in a commercial setting, that is to say a setting in which it can be fairly inferred that someone involved is making a profit, participation in the progress of goods from source to consumer and movement of the goods between source and consumer, consumer meaning another person with whom in contact for the purpose of transferring ownership or possession or for taking any step directed to those ends); also R v Elem VicRp 27, VR 295; Falconer v Pedersen VicRp 24, VR 185.
+As to wider meaning, see R v Holman VicRp 46, VR 471 (requires at least activity in a commercial setting, that is to say a setting in which it can be fairly inferred that someone involved is making a profit, participation in the progress of goods from source to consumer and movement of the goods between source and consumer, consumer meaning another person with whom in contact for the purpose of transferring ownership or possession or for taking any step directed to those ends); Vyater v R VSCA 32; Youssef (a pseudonym) v R VSCA 240; R v Djukic VSCA 65; Falconer v Pedersen VicRp 24, VR 185.
 The preparation form of trafficking is confined to preparation of drug for trafficking in that drug: Vyater v R VSCA 32.
 Possession for sale is considered in R v Bandiera VSCA 187, 3 VR 10 and R v Kardogeros VicRp 19, VR 269.
 The trafficking may be of a continuing kind typically known as a "Giretti" count or charge: R v Giretti VicSC 484, (1986) 24 A Crim R 112; Dang v R VSCA 49; R v Komljenovic VSCA 136.
-Where two accused are joined in a Giretti charge, it is not necessary for the prosecution to establish that they were acting in complicity: nor does the prosecution have to prove that the parties ever met or communicated with each other, or were aware of the identity of the other party: it is sufficient to prove that the parties were both engaged in the alleged trafficking business: Nguyen v R VSCA 76; R v Lao VSCA 157; (2002) 5 VR 129.
+Where two accused are joined in a Giretti charge, it is not necessary for the prosecution to establish that they were acting in complicity: nor does the prosecution have to prove that the parties ever met or communicated with each other, or were aware of the identity of the other party: it is sufficient to prove that the parties were both engaged in the alleged trafficking business: Nguyen v R VSCA 76; R v Lao VSCA 157, (2002) 5 VR 129.
 Continuing offences of commercial quantity and large commercial quantity type may rely on the aggregate amount to establish the required quantity but the element of intent as to commercial quantity or large commercial quantity must exist from the commencement of the action: Mustica v R VSCA 79; R v McCulloch VSCA 34, (2009) 21 VR 340.